Agenda

 This roundtable hosted by OGP and the UNDP Bangkok Regional Hub will bring together government and civil society leaders from OGP Local member municipalities, cities, provinces, and regions as well as those from non OGP jurisdictions to share how they are using open government to build a lasting legacy that improves the quality of life in their communities, fosters resilience and promotes inclusion.
 It will focus on emerging innovations to accelerate impact.

 The breakout sessions listed below will take place on February 6-7 and will run concurrently, except during the opening and closing ceremony.
 Participants will have the opportunity to choose which sessions to attend based on their interests.
-At this stage, the sessions are organized under thematic clusters, but a detailed agenda with allocated time slots and confirmed speakers will be shared in January.
+We invite you to browse the agenda and look forward to many diverse and engaging discussions to be had.

 It Takes a Network: Building Stronger Integrity Systems Through Collective Action